 Did you know it is possible to have a gorgeous, green lawn in January and February?
-You can be the envy of your neighbors this winter by over-seeding with Rye grass now.
+You can be the envy of your neighbors this winter by over-seeding your lawn with rye grass now.

 Disadvantages: Weekly mowing is required.
 Additional fertilization is necessary as the ryegrass draws nutrients that the warm-weather grass will need in the spring.